Yule log: Italy

-Lombardy

-In Lombardy, the head of the family used to sprinkle juniper on the log and place coins on it while reciting a prayer in the name of the Trinity.
-Then, wine was drunk at will and the remaining wine was thrown by the head of the family on the log; it was also customary, during the log ceremony, to cut three panettone and keep a piece for healing purposes for the whole following year.
+In eastern Sicily, especially in the Etna areas, the Christmas log (Zuccu in dialect) is customary to stack wood in a pyramidal way in the squares of the villages, tradition has it that it is lit on the evening of the 24th before the midnight mass after the blessing of the priest.
+In addition to recalling the Christian symbolism of the "light source of life", it becomes a pleasant opportunity, after the celebration of the midnight vigil, to stop around the log and exchange Christmas greetings wrapped in the heat of the flames.In Val di Chiana, in Tuscany, it was customary for children, blindfolded, to hit the block with pincers, while the rest of the family sang the Ave Maria del Ceppo.
+That tradition was once deeply rooted in Italy is demonstrated by the fact that Christmas in Tuscany was called the "feast of the log".

 Montenegro

-In Montenegro, it was customary to put a piece of bread on the log and -similar to the Lombard custom- sprinkle it with wine.
+In Montenegro, it was customary to put a piece of bread on the log and (similar to the Lombard custom) sprinkle it with wine.

-Balts
+Baltics

 Baltic people also have a similar ritual called "log pulling" (bluķa vilkšana; blukio vilkimas) where people in a village would drag a log (bluķis; blukis) or a tree stump through the village at the winter solstice and then at the end burn it.

 Balkans

 Serbian people have a similar tradition in which oak is burned.

 As early as Jacob Grimm in the early 19th century, scholars have observed parallels between the South Slavic custom of the Badnjak and the Yule log tradition.
 As observed by M. E. Durham (1940), the Badnjak is a sapling that is placed on the hearth on Christmas Eve.
 Varying customs involving the Badnjak may be performed, such as smearing it with fowl blood or goat blood and the ashes may be "strewn on the fields or garden to promote fertility on New Year's Eve".